NicolasFlamel1/mwcwallet.com/README.md

 \* It's unlikely that any exchanges using non-file based withdrawal methods currently support sending MWC to the MimbleWimble Coin web wallet when using a hardware wallet due to that [needing a longer network read timeout](https://github.com/mwcproject/mwc-wallet/pull/17).

 ### Trust And Privacy Concerns
 By default, the MimbleWimble Coin web wallet is not trustless and sacrifices some of its users' privacy in order to achieve a greater ease of use.
-This is true for any of the methods that can be used to access this web wallet including accessing it from its website at [https://mwcwallet.com](https://mwcwallet.com), accessing it from its Onion Service at [http://mwcwalletmiq3gdkmfbqlytxunvlxyli4m6zrqozk7xjc353ewqb6bad.onion](http://mwcwalletmiq3gdkmfbqlytxunvlxyli4m6zrqozk7xjc353ewqb6bad.onion), accessing it from its progressive web app version, accessing it from [its browser extension version](https://github.com/NicolasFlamel1/MWC-Wallet-Browser-Extension), and accessing it from [its standalone version](https://github.com/NicolasFlamel1/MWC-Wallet-Standalone).
+This is true for any of the methods that can be used to access this web wallet including accessing it from its website at [https://mwcwallet.com](https://mwcwallet.com), accessing it from its Onion Service at [http://mwcwalletmiq3gdkmfbqlytxunvlxyli4m6zrqozk7xjc353ewqb6bad.onion](http://mwcwalletmiq3gdkmfbqlytxunvlxyli4m6zrqozk7xjc353ewqb6bad.onion), accessing it from its progressive web app version, accessing it from its [browser extension version](https://github.com/NicolasFlamel1/MWC-Wallet-Browser-Extension), accessing it from its [mobile app version](https://github.com/NicolasFlamel1/MWC-Wallet-Mobile-App), and accessing it from its [standalone version](https://github.com/NicolasFlamel1/MWC-Wallet-Standalone).

 However, this web wallet does provide a way to use it in a completely trustless and private way.
 This can be accomplished by performing the following steps.